Written and originally recorded by The Chords (US #9/R&B #2 1954).

 “‘Sh-Boom’ reached #2 on the Billboard R&B charts and peaked at #9 on the pop charts.
 It is sometimes considered to be the first Doo-wop or Rock ‘n’ roll record to reach the Top-10 on the Pop charts (as opposed to the R&B charts).
 This version is ranked #215 on Rolling Stone’s list of the 500 Greatest Songs of All Time.

-“A more mainstream version of ‘Sh-Boom’ was recorded by The Crew-Cuts for Mercury Records and was #1 on the Billboard charts in for nine weeks during August and September 1954.
+“A more mainstream version of ‘Sh-Boom’ was recorded by The Crew-Cuts for Mercury Records and was #1 on the Billboard Top 100 chart for nine weeks during August and September 1954.

 The Crew Cuts, “Sh-Boom” (1954):